Q&A: Why rising interest rates are shaking financial markets

 WHY ARE INTEREST RATES RISING?

 The U.S. economy is doing well, and the Federal Reserve is raising short-term rates in response.
-Last week, the Fed raised its benchmark rate for the third time this year, and the federal funds rate now sits at a range of 2.00 percent to 2.25 percent.
+Two weeks ago, the Fed raised its benchmark rate for the third time this year, and the federal funds rate now sits at a range of 2.00 percent to 2.25 percent.
 It had been anchored at virtually zero for seven years following the 2008 financial crisis.

 The Fed has less control over longer-term interest rates, which move mostly on expectations for future economic growth and inflation.
-Reports this week showing strength in the job market and services industry pushed up those expectations, and investors sold longer-term bonds accordingly.
-When a bond's price falls, its yield rises, and the 30-year Treasury yield touched its highest level in four years.
+Reports recently have shown that the job market and economy are strong.
+Inflation is still relatively tame but may be showing more signs of life.
+Investors have sold longer-term bonds accordingly.
+When a bond's price falls, its yield rises, and the 30-year Treasury yield rose above 3.40 percent at one point Wednesday, up from 2.89 percent a year ago.

-This week's market drama puts an even bigger spotlight on Friday's jobs report, which is traditionally the most anticipated economic report of each month.
-If job growth or wage inflation end up being much stronger than the market expects, it could lead investors to dump even more bonds and push rates still higher.

 WHAT DO RISING RATES MEAN FOR STOCKS?

 Higher rates generally hurt stock prices for a few reasons.
-One is that higher rates make it more expensive to borrow, which can put pressure on corporate profits and tap the brakes on economic growth.
-Another is that higher yields make bonds more attractive investments, which can siphon buyers away from stocks.
+One is that higher rates make it more expensive to borrow, which can tap the brakes on economic growth.
+Earlier this week, the International Monetary Fund downgraded its forecast for global economic growth, in part due to rising rates.

-In recent years, with bonds paying meager interest, investors had gravitated toward stocks with the highest dividend yields, such as utilities and real-estate stocks.
-Now, those income-seeking investors have incentive to move back into bonds.
-Real-estate stocks in the S&P 500 are down 2.7 percent so far this week, more than six times the 0.4 percent loss for the overall index.

-But a push-pull effect is also taking place.
-Rates are rising because of a stronger economy, which should help corporate profits.
-That's giving some support to stocks.
+Higher rates also erode profits for companies, which have to pay higher interest costs.
+As big U.S. companies give updates in the coming weeks on how much they earned during the summer, investors will listen as CEOs say how much of an impact they're seeing from higher rates.

+Higher yields make bonds more attractive investments, which can siphon buyers away from stocks.
+When a bond is paying more in interest, investors aren't as willing to pay high prices for stocks, which are riskier investments.
+Some of the areas of the stock market that have been hit hardest this month are those trading at higher prices relative to their earnings, such as technology stocks.
+Apple plunged 4.6 percent on Wednesday, and Microsoft fell 5.4 percent, their worst days in nearly two-and-a-half years.

 WHAT DO RISING RATES MEAN FOR BOND INVESTMENTS?